 Intrinsic stains involve the dentin, or inner layer, of the tooth.
 Dentin is naturally darker than enamel, so as the enamel wears down, it is common to notice the darker color underneath.
 People taking certain medications, such as antihistamines, high blood pressure drugs, or antipsychotic drugs may experience intrinsic staining.
 Poor mouth health, physical trauma, or regular use of the antibiotic tetracycline also darken the dentin.
 During enamel formation, excess fluoride exposure may also cause intrinsic staining.

 Age-related discoloration comes whether you are ready or not, and no amount of cleaning and whitening can undo the effects of time.
 Wear and tear over the years causes the enamel to thin, and the dentin to darken gradually.
-Dunn and Poff, DDS wants you to know that there are options available to restore your smile to its former glory.
+Bellevue Dental, DDS wants you to know that there are options available to restore your smile to its former glory.

 How Can I Get My Smile Back?